Black Friday Car Shopping Tips and Advice

 Understand Why Some Dealers Have Great Incentives

 The number one reason for steeply discounting a car is that it’s last year’s model, costing the dealer every minute it doesn’t sell.
-The factories have been building the 2024 models since midsummer, making 2023 model-year cars hard to move.
+The factories have been building the 2025 models since midsummer, making 2024 model-year cars hard to move.
 That’s especially true when a significant model changes, like a facelift, additional options, technology, or new engines.
-The only way to persuade buyers to pick the old model over the latest one is with a substantial discount.
+A substantial discount is the only way to persuade buyers to pick the old model over the latest one.

 The other reason is that the dealer finds it hard to move a particular vehicle.
 Midsize sedans are a good example.
 Currently, SUVs sell fast, but few buyers lust after cars with trunks.
 As a result, you may see good deals on them (but not on SUVs.)

-• The cost of a new car from a dealer and the factory invoice price is not the same.
+• The cost of a new car from a dealer and the factory invoice price are different.
 The dealer’s cost is less than the invoice price.

 • Knowing the dealer’s costs puts you on a level playing field when negotiating the best price with the dealer.